vedarshshah/personal-website/README.md

-# personal-website
+# Personal Website
-This is the repo for my personal website found at vedarsh.com.gg
+This is the repo for my personal website found at vedarsh.com.